ajsmth/rn-tools/packages/navigation/readme.md

 ## Basic Usage

-For basic usage, the exported `StackNavigator` and `TabNavigator` components will get you up and running quickly
+For basic usage, the exported `StackNavigator` and `TabNavigator` components will get you up and running quickly.
+For more advanced use cases, you can use the `Stack` and `Tabs` base components - more on this in the [Advanced Usage](#advanced-usage) section

 ### Stack Navigator

 The `StackNavigator` component manages stacks of screens.
 Under the hood this is using `react-native-screens` to handle pushing and popping screens natively.
-Screens can be pushed and popped via the `navigation.pushScreen` and `navigation.popScreen` methods.
+Screens can be pushed and popped via the global `navigation.pushScreen` and `navigation.popScreen` methods.

 ```tsx
 import * as React from "react";